cornell-ece5745/ece5745-tut8-sram/docs/index.md

 could be a message in the response queue when M2 stalls and then you still don't have anywhere to put the message currently in M1.

 Take a closer look at the SRAM val/rdy wrapper we provide you.
+You can decide to either use PyMTL or Verilog for the tutorial.
+Simply change `rtl_language` in `SramMinionRTL` to `pymtl` or `verilog`.

+**NOTE: Only Verilog version is working right now!**

 Here is the PyMTL version:

 ```
  % cd $TOPDIR/sim/tut8_sram